 With the proper care, your Keiki should flower between 2 to 3 years of age.

 The spontaneous appearance of Keikis is not always a good sign.
-Some stressed plants will produce them in an effort to self-perpetuate.
+Some stressed plants will produce them in an effort of self-preservation.
 Sometimes an orchid will put off a Keiki as a way of continuing its legacy if it fears that death is in the future.
 Keiki production should not instill panic but should act as a reminder to constantly monitor the health and happiness of your original plant.